Real estate & home radon in Greater Omaha

 When it comes to buying a home or preparing a house for sale, one of the first things a real estate agent should do is test the property's radon levels.
 Testing for home radon is important, as this radioactive gas is the second-leading cause of lung cancer in the U.S. Regardless of how old a home is, there is always a possibility of hazardous concentrations of radon.
 Since radon is invisible and odorless, it is undetectable without reliable radon testing.

 If there are high levels of home radon, the experts at Radon Defense Midwest can provide reliable mitigation services.
 As a member of the National Radon Defense network, we provide the absolute best solutions in testing for and reducing high levels of home radon.

 Contact us to learn more about radon testing and mitigation during a home sale.
-We proudly serve Nebraska, Missouri, and Iowa areas throughout Lincoln, Des Moines, Sioux City, and nearby.
+We proudly serve Nebraska, Missouri, and Iowa areas throughout Des Moines, Omaha, Lincoln, and nearby.

 There are the slab-on-grade foundations and then there are the basement or crawl space foundations.
 All can sustain high radon concentrations and most home levels can be significantly reduced with radon mitigation.